juliagoolia28/sllip/mri_analysis/smri/readme.md

 ## **To Start**
 ### **Set up your subject's directory**
 Setting up your subject's directory informs Freesurfer where you want your created files to go.
-Make sure you go to the directory (main folder) where all the participant’s reconstructed data are (so you should see all your subjects' folders here, make sure you do not go into just one subject's folder).
-Then, you should designate where you want the output files to go (usually I just put them in this same central location as where the reconstructed data are, since freesurfer tends to work better when I do this) using the export command.
+Make sure you go to the directory (main folder) where you want where you want the output files to go.
+Then, you should designate where all the participant’s reconstructed data are (so you should see all your subjects' folders here, make sure you do not go into just one subject's folder).
 ````
-cd /home/qigroup/Documents/projects/sllip/dicom_conversion/derivatives/freesurfer
+cd /home/qigroup/Documents/projects/sllip/dicom_conversion/derivatives/freesurfer/smri_outputs/smri_extractions
-export SUBJECTS_DIR=/home/qigroup/Documents/projects/sllip/dicom_conversion/derivatives/freesurfer/smri_outputs/smri_extractions
+export SUBJECTS_DIR=/home/qigroup/Documents/projects/sllip/dicom_conversion/derivatives/freesurfer
 ````
 To double check that you have set the correct subject’s directory you can run the command:
 ````